stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 The Job Declarator Server (JDS) is deployed on Pool side, although it could be theoretically outsourced to a third party that is trusted by the Pool.

-In order to fully implement the Server side of the Job Declaration Protocol, the JDC also needs to exchange RPCs with a Bitcoin Node.
+In order to fully implement the Server side of the Job Declaration Protocol, the JDS also needs to exchange RPCs (or similar) with a Bitcoin Node.

 It is responsible for:
 - Allocating tokens that JDC will use to declare Custom Jobs.
 - Acknowledging declaration of Custom Jobs associated with specific allocated tokens.
-- Maintaining an internal mempool (via RPCs to a Bitcoin Node).
+- Maintaining an internal mempool (via RPCs (or similar) to a Bitcoin Node).
 - Requesting identification for transactions on some declared Custom Job.
 - Requesting missing transactions on some declared Custom Job.
 - Publishing valid block submissions received from JDC.